soda-lmu/lmu-soda-knowledge-sharing-tutorials/Azure_Authentication/README.md

 ### Configurate your log-in method

-We illustrate the most common authentication methods here.
-You can configure any one of the following via your `.env`-file
+We illustrate the most common authentication workflows here.
+By adding one of the following code snippets to your `.env`-file, you can implement the authentication workflow that works best for you.

 #### Login with username and password

 This will throw an error if Two-factor authentication (2FA) is active for your Azure account.

 ```
+## Configure Azure login with username and password
-AZURE_CLIENT_ID 	ID of a Microsoft Entra application
+AZURE_CLIENT_ID=<application_client_id> 	    # Ask your adminstrator for the ID of a Microsoft Entra application
-AZURE_USERNAME 	a username (usually an email address)
-AZURE_PASSWORD 	that user's password
+AZURE_USERNAME=<your_azure_username>
+AZURE_PASSWORD=<your_azure_password>
 ```

 #### Interactive login with the browser